 Out in nature, a box turtle will normally retreat into its shell and wait for better feeding conditions if food is not available.
 This doesn't happen in captivity.
 If the captive turtle isn't fed regularly, it will start to deteriorate and eventually weaken and die.

-Box turtles are omnivores which means that they eat just about anything, including vegetables, fruits and meat.
+Box turtles are omnivores which means that they eat just about anything, including vegetables, fruits, and meat.
 While they can eat a wide variety of foods, they should never be fed food that they wouldn't otherwise come across in nature.
-This means you shouldn't feed your box turtle things like hamburgers, hot dogs, potato chips and other foods specifically for humans.
+This means you shouldn't feed your box turtle things like hamburgers, hot dogs, potato chips, and other foods specifically for humans.

-Proper Diet for Feeding Your Box Turtle
+Proper Diet for Feeding Box Turtles

 While a box turtle can eat a wide variety of foods, fresh vegetables should make up the majority of its diet, preferably the dark, leafy variety.
 Good choices of vegetables for feeding your box turtle include: